mia-platform/custom-plugin-lib/docs/Decorators.md

 })
 ```

 Even in this case the first parameter of the handler function is [Request](https://www.fastify.io/docs/latest/Request/).
-The request is decorated as the [`addRawCustomPlugin` method](Routes.md), in addition, the following methods are added:
+The request is decorated as the `addRawCustomPlugin` method, in addition, with the following methods:
 * `getOriginalRequest()` - returns the original request.
 *  `getOriginalRequestMethod()` - returns the original request method.
 *  `getOriginalRequestPath()` - returns the path of the original request.